Written by Emily Scott on 26th August 2016

-The iPhone holds the title of being one of the best smartphones you can get, so naturally it’s with the highly anticipated iPhone 7 that we start.
+The iPhone holds the title of being one of the best smartphones you can get, so naturally it’s with the recently launched iPhone 7 that we start.

-Apple is set to release both the iPhone 7 and iPhone 7 Plus this September and there’s been a huge amount of hype surrounding them for months.
+Apple is released both the iPhone 7 and iPhone 7 Plus this September and there’s been a huge amount of hype surrounding them for months.

 |10 Super-cool smartphone accessories|

 The excellent Galaxy S6 was featured in our best of 2015 list, but the clever people at Samsung have managed to make it even better, giving us the S7 and S7 Edge - And it really is good.

 Boasting an improved camera, improved battery, a slimmer, waterproof design and wireless charging, it definitely gives the iPhone a run for its money.
 And it also supports MicroSD cards, which is something that the S6 lacked.

 In a world dominated by Apple and Samsung, it is easy for other smartphones to be overlooked.
 One that we reckon deserves a bit more attention is LG’s G5.

 Unlike the iPhone 7 and the Galaxy S7 which are improvements of their flagship models, LG has completely remodelled its flagship handset.